spiderman-sudo/ubuntu-maintenance-scripts/README.md

 then save the file.

-Feel free to fork or download these scripts and use them as-is or edit them for your own use, I have added the GPL3 licence to comply with sharing requirements and do not claim copyright as most of the information gathered to enable writing them was found on the web.
+Feel free to fork or download these scripts and use them as-is, or edit them for your own use, I have added the GPL3 licence to comply with sharing requirements and do not claim copyright as most of the information gathered to enable writing them was found on the web.

-once the PATH variable is set correctly
+once the PATH variable is set correctly simply call the name of the script from a new terminal.

 I hope everyone finds these scripts useful and maybe educational too.